 With increased competition in the college application process, NFCR offers ambitious and good-natured students the chance to boost their application efforts.
 NFCR provides a letter of recommendation to the colleges of choice for our Ambassadors.
-So far, our Youth Ambassadors have applied to Brown University, the University of Cal-Berkeley, Cornell University, Emory University, the University of Maryland, the University of Michigan, Northwestern University, the University of Notre Dame and the University of Virginia.
+Our Youth Ambassadors have attended such prestigious schools as Amherst College, Brown University, University of Cal-Berkeley, University of Chicago, Cornell University, Emory University, University of Michigan, Northwestern University, University of Notre Dame, Swarthmore College, and the University of Virginia.

 How do You Get Started?

 Call us at (301) 654-1250 or email email@example.com to let us know you’re interested in becoming a Youth Ambassador.
 A member of the NFCR team will help get you started and brainstorm creative fundraising and recruitment ideas!

 Benefits for Youth Ambassadors

 - Learn to be a community service leader

 - Strengthen critical thinking, leadership, persuasion and problem-solving skills

 - Receive a letter of recommendation from NFCR for resumes and college applications